Why? Because I'm:

 No one can walk you through everything you need to know about writing and publishing picture books, but these tips will shorten your learning curve:

-2. Know kids and kids’ books.
-Go to the library and check out a stack every week— the books, not the kids.
+2. Know kids’ books.
+It's "learning from the masters."
+Look up current award lists, get recommendations from teachers, librarians, and children's authors.
+Go to the library and check out a stack of books every week.
 Observe kids.
 Hang out with them.
-Volunteer at schools, libraries, scouting or 4-H groups, etc.
+Volunteer at schools, libraries, scouting or 4-H groups, etc. Notice them wherever you go!

 3. Join SCBWI (Society of Children’s Book Writers and Illustrators).
 They’ll teach you everything you need to know through their website, handouts, newsletters, and conferences.
-Order “The Book” and get involved!
+Order “The Book” and get involved with your regional chapter.

 4. Join or start an online or in-person critique or writing support group.
 Find writing buddies.
 Libraries, colleges, and SCBWI may connect you with other writers.

-5. Sign up for manuscript critiques at conferences, and have a thick skin about it.
+5. Once you've polished pieces with your writing buddies, sign up for manuscript critiques at conferences, and have a thick skin about it.
+Listen carefully without judgment.

 7. For picture books, it can be as difficult to get a good children’s writer’s agent as it is to get a book published.
 Finding an agent might not be your best first step, but it's still worth a try.

 8. Don’t send in a manuscript a friend illustrated for you.
 Editors or art directors select the illustrator.
-If you write and illustrate, tell the editor the text and artwork may be considered separately.
+If you write and illustrate, consider telling the editor the text and artwork may be considered separately to raise your chances of being published.

 Fiction Magic Cards will help ensure your picture book, middle grade, YA, or adult fiction has enough tension, conflict, or suspense.
-The deck and guidebook also help with writing ideas and can even act as a coach when you're ready to give up.
+The deck and guidebook also help with writing ideas and can also act as a coach when you need encouragement to keep going.

 PACT: Purposeful, Accountable, Creative Transformation!